 The U.S. Environmental Protection Agency (EPA) considers biomass from managed forests as carbon neutral when used for energy production at stationary sources3.
 This provides greenhouse gas benefits by avoiding the emission of about 181 million metric tons annually of CO2 equivalent4.
 This is equal to the emissions of about 35 million cars5.
 For more information, please see the “Forests CO2 Cycle in Action” infographic below.

 Our Products Are Recyclable And Have Always Been Circular

-Because paper-based products are made from natural materials, they can be recycled at high rates.
-This is critical because when paper decomposes in landfills, it releases methane — a powerful greenhouse gas — but recycling helps cut down on these emissions.
+Because fiber-based products are made from natural materials, they can be recycled at high rates.
+This is critical because when products decompose in landfills, they release methane — a powerful greenhouse gas — but recycling helps cut down on these emissions.
 Our process is circular by nature – from the sourcing and replenishment of our primary renewable raw material, to our use and beneficial reuse of byproducts in the manufacturing process and finally the use, recovery and reuse of our products.
 This circularity is core to our industry and our existence.6

-You can play a role in the carbon footprint of paper-based products.
+You can play a role in the carbon footprint of fiber-based products.
 The more paper and cardboard get recycled the lower its carbon footprint.
 Please remember to always recycle.

 There are other often overlooked carbon benefits of responsibly managed forests.
 When forests are responsibly managed, the potential for wildfire is reduced, thus limiting large carbon releases.

 While forests naturally sequester carbon, they remain under threat from deforestation from competing land uses such as agriculture and development.
-The pulp and paper industry provides economic incentives for keeping land in forests, which when managed sustainably ensure that they can continue to serve as a carbon sink.
+The forest products industry provides economic incentives for keeping land in forests, which when managed sustainably ensure that they can continue to serve as a carbon sink.
 Conversions of forests to other uses almost always results in large releases of carbon.

 Forests' CO2 Cycle in Action